tylerfreckmann/HKIoTDemo/docs/source/index.rst

 Challenges we ran into
 ~~~~~~~~~~~~~~~~~~~~~~
-Brainstorming and figuring the different possible APIs we could use in this demo was tough.
-The amount of public APIs out there is outstanding, and filtering out the choices for the purpose of our demos was fun task.
-Other challenges we ran into include figuring out what the best platform as a service would be.
-We had to also consider how to acheive the best user experience as well.
+Brainstorming and figuring the different possible APIs we could use in this demo was a tough process.
+The amount of public APIs available to use is outstanding, and filtering out the choices for the purpose of our demos was difficult task.
+Other challenges we ran into include figuring out what the best platform as a service would be, and that eventually led us to using Facebook's Parse.

+Throughout the design phase of this demo, we had issues on how to structure the entire architecture.
+We wanted an easy to read setup for developers (in terms of code), as well as an easy to use setup for consumers (in terms of usability).

+A main challenge we have noted and hope to make more efficient is how authentication was handled in this demo.
+On the first run, the user had to authenticate with SmartThings and Parse multiple times in order to have the feature of "turning on the light" as he/she wakes up.
+Having multiple authentication screens lessens the user experience.
+And additionally, all the third party sensors required a Parse login to connect to the platform and our main "Hub".
+Our goal in the future is to minimalize the amount of authentication screens used.

 Architecture Overview
 ~~~~~~~~~~~~~~~~~~~~~